 After the start of the qualifying, any vacancy will come from the Lucky Loser/ Alternate list.
-The Alternates will be placed below the players who lost in qualifying and shall be ordered based upon their position in the PIF ATP Rankings, and then the PIF ATP Doubles Rankings, used for seeding.
+The Alternates will be placed below the players who lost in qualifying and shall be ordered based upon their position in the Pepperstone ATP Rankings, and then the Pepperstone ATP Doubles Rankings, used for seeding.

-NOTE: In order to preserve his eligibility on the Acceptance List, the player must contact the ATP Supervisor directly prior to 6 PM local time on the day before qualifying starts by phone via text messaging or by email (contact details as listed on detail sheet) and personally inform the Supervisor that he wishes to preserve his position on the Acceptance List and the player must leave a contact number.
-The player should ask for confirmation that the Supervisor has received the message/email in a timely manner.
+NOTE: In order to preserve his eligibility on the Acceptance List, the player must email the ATP Supervisor directly prior to 6 PM local time on the day before qualifying starts (email listed on detail sheet) and personally inform the Supervisor that he wishes to preserve his position on the Acceptance

+List and the player must leave a contact number.
+The player should ask for confirmation that the Supervisor has received the email in a timely manner.
 A player can only preserve his eligibility on one list.